wp-plugins/sr-scroll-to-top-wp/readme.txt

     = Plugin Features =

-    Compatible with all WordPress themes.
+    Compatible with all WordPress themes
-	Customizable options via the admin panel.
+	Customizable options via the admin panel
-    It is user friendly and very easy to install.
+    It is user friendly and very easy to install
-    Zero coding skills required to set up this plugin.
+    Zero coding skills required to set up this plugin

-    *You can change Distance from top showing .
+    *You can change Distance from top showing
-    *You can add your scroll Speed.
+    *You can add your scroll Speed
-    *You can add your animation Speed/Smooth scrolling animation.
-    *You can add your animation effected.
+    *You can add your animation Speed/Smooth scrolling animation *You can add your animation effected

-    It is user friendly and very easy to install.
+    It is user friendly and very easy to install
-	Works on almost all browsers including IE6.
+	Works on almost all browsers including IE6
-    No need to add any markup to your theme.
+    No need to add any markup to your theme

 	For Live Demo:=http://sohelrazzaque/plugins/sr-scroll-to-top-wp